Vanished — The Complex, Bizarre & Tragic Story Of Susan Powell

 It said: "I want it documented that there is extreme turmoil in our marriage" and "If I die, it may not be an accident, even if it looks like one.”

-According to police, Josh had a serious gambling problem.
-At the time of her disappearance, police found evidence that Susan had several life insurance policies taken out on her.
+Some suspect that Josh had a serious gambling problem.
+At the time of her disappearance, police found evidence that Josh had taken several life insurance policies out on his wife.
 Eventually, they were found to total a reported $2.3 million.

 Friends of Susan’s told police that Susan also experienced conflict with Josh's father, Steven Powell.
 Acting on tips that Steven was “obsessed” with Susan, investigators seized computers from the elder Powell’s house in 2010.